panglesd/slipshow/docs/special-elements.rst

 Special elements
 ================

-In addition to the :ref:`elements with a dedicated markup <markup>`, attributes can be used to define more elements, such as boxes, subslips, carousel, ...
+In addition to the :doc:`elements with a dedicated markup <slipshow-syntax>`, attributes can be used to define more elements, such as boxes, subslips, carousel, ...

 This page provides a reference for all such elements.